chvid/chalkmine/README.md

 }
 ```

-The methods openConnection, queryScalar and closeConnection are all static methods in com.apelab.chalkmine.ChalkMine and are here
+The methods openConnection, queryScalar and closeConnection are all static methods in ChalkMine and are here
 imported using a static import.

 The methods openConnection and closeConnection open and close a connection.
 The connection is bound to the current thread which is why it is not given as an explicit parameter to queryScalar.

-The method queryScalar does a query expecting exactly one row otherwise com.apelab.chalkmine.NonScalarException is thrown.
+The method queryScalar does a query expecting exactly one row otherwise NonScalarException is thrown.

 The row is mapped to the type supplied as the first parameter.